This Registry-Registrar Agreement (this "Agreement") is between

 toward domain name registrations.

-Period shall not exceed twenty five percent of the dollar value of the
+Billing Period shall not exceed twenty five percent of the dollar value

-credit shall be rounded to the nearest tenth of a registration-year.
+partial credit shall be rounded to the nearest tenth of a

 6.1.
 Registrar must report each occurrence of alleged System